 For the most part, A&D’s checkweighers are different configurations of the same machine.
 Though it can’t fit all applications, it covers many of them.
 The big up-side here is that economies of scale reduce machine and part costs, and machines can be more easily retrofitted.
 This is not to say A&D doesn’t make good machines; they’re accurate, they have speeds up to around 400 pieces per minute as well, and they don’t need a ton of maintenance.
 And when parts are needed they’re shipped from California, which is nice in a pinch.
-A&D’s machines are simple and low-cost, making them great for quick starts and when the future of a product is uncertain.
+A&D’s machines are simple and low-cost, making them great for quick starts and when a product’s viability is uncertain.

-Many factors will interact to determine which options are best.
+Many factors will interact to determine which option is best.
 Just fill out the form to the best of your ability and we’ll help identify the right ones.